arganarazalvaro/Superheros-Api/README.md

 Welcome to this incredible superhero API!

-This is an API that uses [Marvel´s API](https://developer.marvel.com/docs) to get a lot of data from all Marvel´s superheroes and then applies some logic so the front-end gets and uses only the info they need.
+This is an API that uses [Marvel´s API](https://developer.marvel.com/docs) to get a lot of data from all Marvel´s superheroes and then apply some logic so the front-end gets and uses only the info they need.

 The API allows you to: